whitneyburton/portfolios/students/1507/jeff-ruane/20160122-jeff_ruane-m4.markdown

 In terms of areas for improvement: The biggest thing would be to focus on inner discipline (something I practice myself).
 Since you tend to grasp new things so quickly it can become tiring to follow through with the more mundane things... and thats where discipline and habit come in!
 Overall, its been really great getting to know you!

+#### Rick Bacci

+thanks for helping me by reviewing PR’s this goes a long way to knowing you are doing solid work, and improving the quality of my code.
+My only regret is we didn’t do it sooner.
+You are a very level-headed person who always seems to say something encouraging when we speak.
+I appreciate your advice.

 ### Playing a Part